- 11 tablespoons (150g) of unsalted butter, at room temperature

 - Unsweetened shredded coconut, for garnish (optional)

-- In a large bowl, using a spatula or handheld mixer or a wooden spoon, mix butter and sugar until very creamy.
+- Mix butter and sugar in a large bowl, until very creamy, using a spatula or handheld mixer, or a wooden spoon.

 - Add egg yolks and whole egg and mix well to incorporate.

 - Add cognac, vanilla, and lemon zest.
 Mix well.